+- Agent has checked in

-Agent has checked in and user is logged on.
+- Agent has checked in and user is logged on.
 Tool tip lists the logon name.

+- Agent has not recently checked in

-- Agent has never checked in - Online but waiting for first audit to complete - The agent is online but remote control is disabled - The agent has been suspended
+- Agent has never checked in

+- Online but waiting for first audit to complete

+- The agent is online but remote control is disabled

+- The agent has been suspended

-The list of Machine ID.Group IDs ( $page\ 606$ ) displayed is based on the Machine ID / Group ID filter ( $page\ 17$ ) and the machine groups the administrator is authorized to see using System > Group Access ( $page\ 512$ ).
+The list of Machine ID.Group IDs (page 476) displayed is based on the Machine ID / Group ID filter (page 17) and the machine groups the administrator is authorized to see using System > Group Access (page 385).

-Click the delete icon $\nearrow$ next to a parser set to delete its assignment to a machine ID.
+Click the delete icon \times next to a parser set to delete its assignment to a machine ID.